 WP_CONTENT_DIR . '/themes/vip/'.
 So if your organization is called Acme Kite Co., for example, your theme path might be

 If you anticipate setting up multiple themes for your site or if you are a developer working on different themes for different sites, you might need a naming scheme that further distinguishes themes, e.g.

 Each theme should have a dedicated directory for custom plugins:

-You can then load a plugin from this directory in your theme’s
+You can then load a plugin from this directory with:

 If you are developing plugins that might be used across multiple sites/themes, you can put them in a plugins directory not associated with a specific theme: